 Grating carrots can be time taking, I know.
 So you can definitely use boiled carrots, but keep in mind that the overall texture will be a little different, and you might not get the orange color of the cake.

 Once cooled completely, you can store the cake in the freezer for months long.
 In refrigerator, it will stay good for a week.
 On cold days, you can definitely keep the cake at room temperature too, but not for more than 2 days.

 You can do a very simple whipped cream flavored with more cardamom.
 You can use the regular cream cheese frosting that goes well with any carrot cake.

 - 7 to 8 green cardamoms

 - 1 cup grated carrot

 - Preheat the oven to 180C/350F and grease a loaf pan with oil.
 Also dust flour on the pan and keep aside to be used later.

 - Whisk egg with sugar in a mixing bowl.
 Pour oil and whisk until it’s smooth.

-- In a separate bowl, mix flour with baking powder and baking soda.
-Sift the dry ingredients to the wet ingredients bowl and whisk again.
+- In a separate bowl, mix flour with salt, baking powder and baking soda.
+Sift the dry ingredients to the wet ingredients bowl.

-- Pour the batter into the loaf pan and bake it for 45 to 50 minutes or until the cake is baked though.
+- Pour the batter into the loaf pan and bake it for 55 minutes, or until the cake is baked though.
 Insert a knife in the center of the cake and if it comes out clean, it’s ready.